LA/node-dev-scripts/README.md

     - The organization name you want to transfer repos to.
 - Run `npm install` to install dependencies.
 - Start with `node .` or `node index.js`.

+### change-remote-urls.js

+- Add the following env variables to .env:
+  - DIRECTORY
+    - Where all the repository folders are located.
+  - ORG_NAME
+    - GitHub organization name for creating .git URL.
+- Run `npm install` to install dependencies.
+- Start with `node change-remote-urls.js`